Q. What is the standard rate of Corporation Tax?

 Q. When does a company have to submit a Tax Return?

-A. A company should submit a Complete Tax Return within nine months after the end of their financial period.
+A. A company shall submit a full and complete Tax Return within nine months after the end of the month in which the accounting period ends.

 Q. What is a Complete Tax Return?